lexicHQ/docs/channel.md

  Create two different blocks for `conversation_started` and `subscribed` events and apply the design principal, as mentioned here.
 Take advantage of viber events and map them to a block.
 :::

-When someone messages your bot for the first time or downloads a sticker pack, viber sends out `conversation_started` event.
-You can only send one message either a simple text or a rich media.
-Consider `conversation_started` as a welcome message.
-A good design is to use this block as a segue to engage your subscribers.
-Give them a way to click on a button (keyboard button) to start the conversation.
+When someone messages your bot for the first time or downloads a sticker pack, viber sends a `conversation_started` event.
+YYou can only send one message in "conversation_started" block.
+This is generally a welcome message, greetings or consent for your users.
+If users are taken to bot after downloading sticker packs then they will immediately be subscribed and taken to the "start" block instead.

+Please, consider this design flow while designing new bots.
+If there is no "conversation_started", it will go to the "default" block.

 Use "Welcome Message" plugin that combines the keyboard and text block for first time users as shown below: